The Propane Efficiency Checklist: How to Make the Most of Every Gallon

 - Regularly clean or replace filters as recommended and visually inspect appliance connections for signs of wear.

 - Ensure all propane appliances are well-ventilated, especially when used in enclosed spaces.
-Remember to follow guidelines for safe propane use indoors, such as never using a grill or stove for space heating.
+Follow guidelines for safe propane use indoors, such as never using a grill or stove for space heating.
 This also applies to propane heaters unless they are approved for indoor use.

-- If you have a propane generator, schedule maintenance to inspect fuel lines, change the oil, and replace filters as needed.
-Always double-check that you have enough fuel supply for emergencies.
+- If you have a propane generator, schedule maintenance to inspect fuel lines, change the engine oil, and replace filters as needed.
+Double-check that you have enough fuel supply for emergencies.

-- If appliances have not been used for an extended period or if usage changes seasonally, scheduling a professional inspection may be a good option.
-Qualified professionals can inspect your equipment to confirm it is operating as intended.
+- If appliances have not been used for an extended period or if your usage changes seasonally, you may want to schedule an inspection.
+Only qualified professionals should assess your equipment to confirm it is operating as intended.

-Including propane appliances as part of your home care routine can help support efficient operation across every season.
+Including propane appliances in your home care routine can help support efficient operation across every season.
 Regular maintenance also plays an important role in safety, helping ensure propane systems and appliances continue operating as intended throughout the year, as outlined in propane industry safety guidance.

 Important Safety Reminders